jaygala24/pytorch-implementations/README.md

 # PyTorch Implementations

 A collection of pytorch notebooks implementing deep learning papers.
 This notebooks were developed during studying these papers and helped me reinforced the concepts strongly.
-I hope that these notebooks help other practitioner as well.
+The goal is to maintain this repository and add more paper implementations.
+I hope that these notebooks help other practitioners as well.

 Name | Notebook
 --- | ---